How much are your injuries worth?

 “I had lots of medical bills, lost wages, legal fees, and a strong claim…why wasn’t I offered more?”

-You may view your workers’ comp settlement as compensation for money lost, but the insurance company doesn’t see it that way.
+You may view your workers comp settlement as compensation for money lost, but the insurance company doesn’t see it that way.
 Rather, they will make the decision to offer a settlement or not based on how much your continued care and lost wages will cost them, not you.

 The insurance company will sit down and chart out what they expect your case to cost them if it remains open and not settled.
 This process is a literal calculation of what they estimate they will pay for future medical treatment and future lost wages.
-Additionally, if litigation is pending, they will evaluate what they believe their chances are of losing and what the potential attorney’s fees and costs are that they may have to pay to your attorney.
+Additionally, if litigation is on the horizon, they will evaluate what they believe their chances are of losing and what the potential attorney’s fees and costs are that they may have to pay to your attorney.

 All of this collectively is what we call the insurance company’s exposure on your case.